total-typescript/total-typescript-book/book-content/book.md

 Running `tsc` in watch mode is extremely useful for automatically compiling TypeScript files and catching errors as you write code.

-It can be especially useful on large projects because it checks the entire project, instead of showing the errors of just the file you’re in.
+It can be especially useful on large projects because it checks the entire project, instead of showing the errors of just the file you're in.

 ## TypeScript With Modern Frameworks

 The setup we have so far is pretty simple.
 A TypeScript file, a `tsc –watch` command, and a JavaScript file.
-But in order to build a frontend app, we’re going to need to do a lot more.
-We’ll need to handle CSS, minification, bundling, and a lot more.
-TypeScript can’t help us with all of that.
+But in order to build a frontend app, we're going to need to do a lot more.
+We'll need to handle CSS, minification, bundling, and a lot more.
+TypeScript can't help us with all of that.

 Fortunately, there are many, many frontend frameworks that can help.

 Vite is one example of a frontend tooling suite that not only transpiles `.ts` files to `.js` files, but also provides a dev server with Hot Module Replacement.
 Working with an HMR setup allows you to see changes in your code reflected in the browser without having to manually reload the page.

-But there’s a drawback.
+But there's a drawback.
 While Vite and other tools handle the actual transpilation of TypeScript to JavaScript, they don't provide type checking out of the box.
 This means that you could introduce errors into your code and Vite would continue running the dev server without telling you.
 It would even allow you to push errors into production, because it doesn't know any better.

 So, we still need the TypeScript CLI in order to catch errors.
-But if Vite is transpiling our code, we don’t need TypeScript to do it too.
+But if Vite is transpiling our code, we don't need TypeScript to do it too.

 Fortunately, we can configure TypeScript's CLI to allow for type checking without interfering with our other tools.